 How do I know if my toddler’s eating problems are serious?

-Here’s some great advice from Katja and Jenny, the authors of Extreme Picky Eating:
+Here’s some great advice from Katja Rowell and Jenny McGlothlan, the authors of Helping Your Child with Extreme Picky Eating:

 “Ask yourself: What is your underlying fear?
 The point is to figure out what you are worried about, and then find out if you need to worry (or not) from a book, a doctor, or dietitian.
 If you don’t need to worry, you can direct your energies to more productive things like supporting your child’s eating.
 If a problem is discovered, like an oral-motor delay, then you can get that addressed.
 Studies suggest that between one- and two-thirds of all young children will be described as ‘picky’ in early childhood.”

-If there is a growth delay, severe reactions to different or specific textures, regular gagging, difficulty eating or digesting, oral-motor delays, muscular disorders, or any other issues that make eating difficult, reach out to your pediatrician and/or a feeding therapist.
+If there is a growth delay, severe reactions to different or toddler texture aversions, regular gagging, difficulty eating or digesting, oral-motor delays, muscular disorders, or any other issues that make eating difficult, reach out to your pediatrician and/or a feeding therapist.
 They will be best suited to help you work through the issues.

 Did I miss anything?
 Comment if you have a question!